 The Cherokee practice of maintaining “balance” in life continues in today’s high-tech world, partly through the preservation of age-old Cherokee craft traditions that are taught to each new generation.
 This balance between old and new is found in Cherokee schools and in community workshops, where young Cherokee have the opportunity to learn the art of Cherokee basketry, pottery, beadwork, woodcarving, and other traditional Cherokee crafts.

-Click on the link below to hear Living Traditions Moments about Cherokee Crafts
+Listen to the Living Traditions Moments about Cherokee Crafts

 Qualla Arts and Crafts Cooperative